Carpet pythons are popular pets because of their calm temperament.

 4 Carpet Python Amazing Facts

-• They are predators to rabbits, mice, birds and marsupials
+- They are predators of rabbits, mice, birds, and marsupials.

-• They got their name because their scale colors look like a woven carpet
+- Carpet pythons got their name because their scale colors look like a woven carpet.

-Carpet pythons are adaptable and live in different habitats, including rainforests, while others live in woodlands, grasslands or on rocky cliffs.
-They can live in an arid to temperate climates in Australia, New Guinea, the Bismarck Archipelago, and the northern Solomon Islands.
+Carpet pythons are adaptable and live in different habitats, including rainforests, while others live in woodlands, grasslands, or rocky cliffs.
+They can live in arid to temperate climates in Australia, New Guinea, the Bismarck Archipelago, and the northern Solomon Islands.

-The carpet python is an expert climber, so it’s not unusual to find them wrapped around tree branches, fences, and even in houses.
-They are active snakes that move around within their habitat and can also be found hunting on the forest floor.
+The carpet python is an expert climber, so finding them wrapped around tree branches, fences, and even in houses.
+They are active snakes that move around within their habitat and also hunt along the forest floor.

 These snakes are especially active in the spring and summer.
 However, they become less active in the cool months of autumn.
 Some carpet pythons go into brumation if they live in an area with very cold wintertime temperatures.